TERRESTRIAL HABITAT. WHAT IS TERRESTRIAL HABITAT? Terrestrial habitat refers to life on land.

 Animals found in terrestrial habitats marshes

-Examples of animals found in marshes are: mangrove crab, lagoon crab, hermit crab, mud skippers, fishes, bloody clam, oysters, barnacles, frogs, toads, lizards, snakes, turtles, birds, crocodiles and mammals.
+Examples of animals found in marshes are mangrove crabs, lagoon crabs, hermit crabs, mud skippers, fishes, bloody clams, oysters, barnacles, frogs, toads, lizards, snakes, turtles, birds, crocodiles and mammals.

 food chain in marshes

-The plants and decaying organic matter form the basis of food chain in marshes.
-Some examples of food chain in marshes include:
+The plants and decaying organic matter form the basis of the food chain in marshes.
+Some examples of food chains in marshes include:

 i.
 Flowering plants==Insects==Frog==Crocodiles